punxaphil/maxi-media-player/README.md

   - player
 widthPercentage: 75 # default is 100.
 Use this to change the width of the card.
 heightPercentage: 75 # default is 100.
 Use this to change the height of the card.
 Set to 'auto' to make the card height adjust to the content.
-selectedEntityId: media_player.bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
+entityId: media_player.bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
 entityNameRegexToReplace: ' PLAYER' # Regex pattern to replace parts of the entity names
 entityNameReplacement: ''
 volumeStepSize: 1 # Use this to change the step size when using volume up/down.
 Default is to use the step size of Home Assistant's media player integration.